gtap-dev/php/README.md

 Import statements must never begin with a leading backslash as they must always be fully qualified.

+Import statements should be logically ordered and grouped.

 The following example illustrates a complete list of all blocks:

 ~~~php